Georgia Layoffs — August 2009

 Layoff type classification was not available for filings in Georgia this month.

-Leading the list was Taylor, Bean & Whitaker at its Atlanta facility, reporting 230 affected workers.
-Carlisle Tire & Wheel Co followed with 175 workers.
+The most significant filing came from Taylor, Bean & Whitaker at its Atlanta facility, reporting 230 affected workers.
+Carlisle Tire & Wheel followed with 175 workers.

 This marks the third consecutive month of rising layoff activity.